 You can get into a regular rotation with the meals you order, and that’s totally fine (though you may want to opt for a unique catered lunch idea every once in a while).

 Every once in a while, give some extra thought to what you’re ordering.
 There doesn’t always have to be an occasion.
-Your employees will really appreciate it and feel valued and that tends to translate to improved productivity throughout the afternoon.
+Your employees will really appreciate it and feel valued, which tends to translate to improved productivity throughout the afternoon.

 Every catered lunch has to be cleaned up, and if you’re feeding a lot of people, that can be a pretty big job.
 Make sure you always have someone to help by establishing a cleanup rotation.
 It’ll save you the time of recruiting someone every time you order lunch.